krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Deploy a bastion host to jump to the instances in private subnets.

+#### You need to allow remote SSH login to the private EC2 instances from the on-premises network.
+All requests are sent over the internet

+Using the Session Manager (part of the system manager service), authorized employees can log in to their EC2 instances using IAM credentials.
+Session Manager does not use SSH or RDP ports

 #### An application uses several EC2 instances, the architect must eliminate the risk of correlated hardware failures.

 Launch the instances in a spread placement group across distinct underlying hardware.